Smooth Frechet Globalizations of Harish-Chandra Modules: Harish-Chandra modules II: topological properties

-Given a Harish-Chandra module $V$ we say that a representation $(\pi, E)$ of $G$ is a {\it globalization} of $V$, if the $K$-finite vectors $E_K$ of $E$ are smooth and isomorphic to $V$ as a $(\gf, K)$-module.
+Given a Harish-Chandra module $V$ we say that a representation $(\pi, E)$ of $G$ is a {\it globalization} of $V$ provided the $K$-finite vectors $E^{K-{\rm fin}}$ of $E$ are smooth and isomorphic to $V$ as a $(\gf, K)$-module.

+Every Harish-Chandra module $V$ admits a Hilbert globalization $\H$ (and hence an SF-globalization by taking the smooth vectors in $\H$).
+In fact, by Theorem \ref{th=Cas}, we can embed $V$ into some minimal principal series $I(W)$ and the closure of $V$ in $L^2(W\times_M K)$ defines a Hilbert globalization $\H$ of $V$.
+Note that $\H^\infty$ coincide with the closure of $V$ in $I^\infty(W)$.

-\begin{rem} We caution the reader that there exist irreducible Banach representation $(\pi, E)$ of $G$ which are not admissible \cite{S}.
-However, if $(\pi, \H)$ happens to be unitary irreducible representation, then Harish-Chandra has shown that $\pi$ is admissible. \end{rem}
+\begin{rem} We caution the reader that there exist irreducible Banach representation $(\pi, E)$ of $G$ which are not admissible \cite{S}, i.e. they are not globalizations of Harish-Chandra modules.
+However, if $(\pi, \H)$ happens to be a unitary irreducible representation, then Harish-Chandra has shown that $\pi$ is admissible. \end{rem}

 \begin{rem} Let $V$ be a Harish-Chandra module and $(\pi, E)$ a Banach globalization.
 Then